Memoirs of an Early Arab Feminist: The Life and Activism of Anbara Khalidi- A reflection

 Maybe, women political participation and resistance roles took a faster development than that of their own personal rights.
 A woman like Anbara, for example, was highly appreciated by the time she was less than twenty, a main public figure in education and women’s rights, she would make a speech in front of generals and kings, but all with her face veiled.
 People would applaud highly for her courage and outstanding commitment, but on the day she dared to make a speech without a veil, riots went out against her, and she was and her family the topic of societal criticism that occupied them more than the occupying colonial forces.

 A persisting reality of the Arab life that its misery was reduced to the Palestinian one is a harsh lesson I am still learning about (my) history.
 That era between the last years of the Ottoman Empire, and what took place from the Nakba to the Naksa, and then the Palestinian exodus from one Arab country to another until Oslo, keep unveiling itself.
 Like peeling an onion.
 Its core seems unreachable.

 The problem may have been our ignorance and naivety.
 Our fear to see the truth.
 Which resulted in ending one tyranny to fall into another, and instead of facing the truth we found ourselves fighting realities that were far reached.

-Towards the end, Anbara gives a painful testimony of her last years in living in Jerusalem until the 1948.
-The living images of Zionist threat, fear and terror.
+Towards the end, Anbara gives a painful testimony of her last years in living in Jerusalem until 1948.
+The living images of Zionist threat, fear, and terror.
 The British empowering and supporting their growth as terror groups in the first place by arming them and organizing them, while safeguarding the locals by imprisoning them each in his own home.
-Their sorrowful exodus that still leaves their house, inhabited today by the UN higher commission, and the Arab College that is the head quarter of the UN … keeps the place haunted with her last words bidding farewell to every room in the house… to mark another tragedy of a Palestinian life.
+Their sorrowful exodus that still leaves their house, inhabited today by the UN higher commission, and the Arab College that is the headquarter of the UN … keeps the place haunted by her last words bidding farewell to every room in the house… to mark another tragedy of a Palestinian life.